But many HR teams are already asking urgent questions under today’s law:

 What are zero-hour contracts?

 Employers are also not required to give these employees a minimum amount of work and employees do not have to work when they are asked, meaning there are no legally binding conditions for both parties.
-Though this can be seen as a quick solution for businesses, especially in hospitality, the recent Employment Rights Bill will begin to enforce new changes for zero-hour contracts.
+Though this can be seen as a quick solution for businesses, especially in hospitality, the upcoming Employment Rights Bill will introduce new rules on guaranteed hours, shift notice and cancellation pay, expected to take effect from 2027.

 -